The definitive guide to prenatal vitamins

 Experts recommend taking prenatal vitamins if you’re thinking about pregnancy, are pregnant, or are breastfeeding.
 They suggest starting at least one month before conception because prenatal vitamins are designed to help create the right environment for a healthy baby to grow.

-Part 2: Benefits and disadvantages of prenatal vitamins in pregnancy
+Benefits of prenatal vitamins in pregnancy

 What are prenatal vitamins good for?